rudeboybert/forestecology/README.md

 # spatial blocking by specified range with random assignment
 ```

-If the above doesn’t work, the go back to what we used for PLOS paper.
+  - If the above doesn’t work, the go back to what we used for PLOS
+    paper.
+  - Consider making `growth_df` an `sf` object

 **Big Woods**: